Northeastern Illinois University

 It is important to review the transfer polices of your major.
 The following are general policies for each of Northeastern’s Colleges:

-College of Arts & Sciences students must complete a minimum of 15 credit hours in courses at the 200 and/or 300 level in their major and a minimum of 9 credit hours in their minor.
+College of Arts and Sciences students must complete a minimum of 15 credit hours in courses at the 200 and/or 300 level in their major and a minimum of nine credit hours in their minor.

 Please see Admitted Students.
 Click on the Transfer Students tab.
 You will find comprehensive information on what to do once you have been admitted.

-Northeastern has signed agreements with many community colleges in the Chicagoland area, which allow for admission to the community college and Northeastern.
+Northeastern has signed agreements with many community colleges in the Chicago area, which allow for admission to the community college and Northeastern.
 Under the agreement, students have full access to Northeastern’s offices of Enrollment Services, Academic Advising, and Financial Aid.
-Students must maintain continuous full or part time enrollment with a 2.0 grade point average to remain eligible for the dual admissions program.
+Students must maintain continuous full- or part-time enrollment with a 2.0 grade point average to remain eligible for the dual admissions program.
 Students who are interested in this program should contact the Admissions Office at (773) 442-4050.

 For students admitted to Northeastern, concurrent registration is available.
 Prior to enrolling at another college or university, students meet with their academic advisor to determine which courses are appropriate for the student’s progress toward graduation.
 Please refer to Concurrent Registration for important information regarding the transferability of courses and the concurrent registration process.

 Students graduating with an approved Illinois Community College Board (ICCB) Associate of Arts degree are granted junior standing and have fulfilled Northeastern’s General Education requirements.

 Please note: In addition to Northeastern’s General Education requirements, some majors and programs require specific general education course work for admission into or completion of their program.
 For more information, please see Northeastern’s Academic Catalog for your major.